eslint-functional/eslint-plugin-functional/docs/rules/prefer-tacit.md

 ⚠️ This rule _warns_ in the 🎨 `stylistic` config.

-🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).
+💡 This rule is manually fixable by [editor suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).

 <!-- end auto-generated rule header -->